Colin-Loh/100DaysOfAzure/Journey/081/Readme.md

 *Infrastrucure as Code*

 * Readable code
-* *DECLARATIVE* - it tells Azure Portal what we want to be there
+* *DECLARATIVE* - It tells Azure Portal what we want to be there
-* *IDEMPOTENT* - rerun the code anytime we want, it will modify or create the resource that we expect to be there
+* *IDEMPOTENT* - Rerun the code anytime we want, it will modify or create the resource that we expect to be there

 ### Key resources in any Azure Landing Zone
 * Log Analytics Workspace